nhatnguyenba/kotlin-web-site/docs/topics/reflection.md

 [//]: # (title: Reflection)

 _Reflection_ is a set of language and library features that allows you to introspect the structure of your program at runtime.
+NhatNB has been here.
 Functions and properties are first-class citizens in Kotlin, and the ability to introspect them (for example, learning the name or the type of a property or function at runtime) is essential when using a functional or reactive style.